cjoergensen/microservices-in-dotnet6/src/exercise6 - Robustness and Logging/readme.md

 Right-Click the  _SelfServiceWebApp / ApiGateway_ > _Manage Nuget Packages_

 Right-Click the In the _SelfServiceWebApp / ApiGateway_ project and select _Manage nuget packages_.
-Under the Browse tap search for _Microsoft.AspNetCore.Mvc.Versioning_ and install the latest version.
+Under the Browse tap search for _Microsoft.Extensions.Http.Polly_ and install the latest version.

 Then open the _SelfServiceWebApp / ApiGateway / Program.cs_ and these methods: